Skip to main content

 Assigned Responsibilities of GACOR

-• COR is encouraged to study/review the patterns of participation and inclusiveness on committees, boards, and agencies in synods and presbyteries.
-Wherever possible, COR should consult with racial ethnic groups, women’s groups, persons with disabilities, etc.
+• Study/Review the patterns of participation and inclusiveness on committees, boards, and agencies in your council.
+Wherever possible, COR should consult with racial/ethnic groups, women’s groups, persons with disabilities, younger persons, etc. F-1.0403 outlines the required communities, if present in the council’s context, with which the council needs to connect.
+These listed groups have historically been marginalized in the decision making processes of the church.